 Please note that a sales tax of 5.3% will be applied to the rental fee for each group listed in the wedding reservation form (effective March 4, 2019).

 Both Museums and Public Safety staff must be present for all weddings held in the Chapel.
 Those staff fees are included in the wedding fee.
 Please make the check payable to Washington and Lee University and mail it to the Associate Director, Museums at Washington and Lee University, 204 N. Main Street, Lexington, VA 24450.

 Responsibility for Damages and Requirement for Insurance

 The person(s) signing this Use Agreement is/are responsible for all damages to the property of Washington and Lee University, including the University Chapel site and all items contained therein, resulting from the use of the Chapel for this wedding, whether caused by a member of the wedding party, a family member or guest, or any vendor.
 Washington and Lee University requires that the person signing this Use Agreement have insurance coverage available by an endorsement on his/her homeowner's policy providing coverage for any loss/damage caused to the property of Washington and Lee University as a result of the wedding.
 If the person(s) signing this Use Agreement does not have a homeowner's policy affording such coverage, the University reserves the right to require that a special event policy be procured to cover the time period of the wedding.

 If you have questions or concerns, please discuss them with the manager prior to completing the reservation process.

-Please sign and date the linked PDF document and return to Lucy Wilkins, Site Manager, Lee Chapel and Museum, 11 University Place, Lexington, VA 24450.
+Please sign and date the linked PDF document and return to the Associate Director, Museums at Washington and Lee Unversity, 204 N. Main Street, Lexington, VA 24450.